isomerpages/nparks-naturekakis/_nature-kakis-network/Nature Kakis Programmes and Activities.md

 A paragraph with a floating image.
 A paragraph with a floating image.
 A paragraph with a floating image.
 </p>

+<h3 class="w3-border-bottom w3-border-light-grey w3-padding-16">City in Nature Activities for Nature Kakis to Participate in</h3>
 <h5>Therapeutic Horticulture</h5>
 <p align="justify"><img style="float:left;width:auto;height:300px;margin:30px" src="/images/TH%20Activities/theraputic_horticulture_activity1theraputic_horticulture_activity1.png">Participate and assist in therapeutic horticulture programmes that use plants and nature-related activities to promote low intensity exercise, stimulate memory, encourage positive social interactions and promote minfulness.
 Click <a href="https://www.nparks.gov.sg/treessg/one-million-trees-movement/about-the-movement">here</a> to find out more.<br><br><br><br></p>